tanmaychimurkar/tanmaychimurkar.github.io/content/posts/rust/chap2.md

 contains the `stdin` function which is used to read the input from the user.
 The `stdin` function returns an instance of the `Stdin` type.
 The `Stdin` type implements the `Read` trait.
 The `Read` trait defines the `read_line` method which is used to read a line from the `Stdin` type.

+`NOTE`: Traits are similar to interfaces in other languages.
+They define the methods that a type must implement.
+We will learn more about traits in a later chapter.